-ENG301 Finding Yourself Somewhere Else: Navigating Wonderland studying it in contrast to that of a second, "other culture."
+ENG301 Finding Yourself Somewhere Else:

+Navigating Wonderland

+This course is an advanced English course in Methodist College's Arts and Sciences curriculum.
+Understanding yourself is only possible by comparing and contrasting "the self" with "the other."
+This course utilizes a comparative methodology through which students identify and analyze the realities of the "self-culture" by studying it in contrast to that of a second, "other culture."
 This journey of exploration and cognition, facilitated and enhanced through writing, will also include defining and analyzing "the self" and the "the self as other."
 Through research, travel, descriptive narrative, and reflective writing, this course allows students to "find themselves somewhere else."
 This course includes several projects and writings.
-UD, AH, HUM, DEI
+UD, AH, HUM, CS